hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 ```

 [15:55:47](#UsSsCjACztzfXNW0mESOjCuKiZ0YkdlnONKLoVqtL4g) <hiiamboris (NOT THIS ONE)>:
-this is still too complicated for my head Ì†ΩÌ∏â
+this is still too complicated for my head üòâ

 [15:55:51](#rwS5urQApJmaB17r8nQmYRmRMToxRQ6OhNxyFrnKTNs) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 I'm not happy with the format my XML codec is producing but that's what I came up with when working on it.